MrJanHorak/spelling-bee-practice-tool-back-end/README.md

 * Grade level based Spelling Bee mode with voice recognition
 * Admin mode to add/update words, definitions and grade levels
 * "Lexend" font to help remove cognitive noise in character recognition
-* Visual ad audio aid in study mode
+* Visual and audio aid in study mode
 * Use of default speech synthesis
 * Use of Speech recognition

 ### Current challenges:
 ---
-* Speech Synthesis operates differently on different devices (to include different speeds)
+* Speech Synthesis operates differently on different devices (to include different speeds) which creates a challenge synchronizing the flash cards in study mode as well as the timeOut's needed to turn off the mic while the computer is speaking.
-* Speech recognition doesn't automatically recognise every word spelled out.

 # Try it here!